 As we saw above, in our discussion on the difference between total and confirmed cases (here), we do not know the number of total cases.
 Not everyone is tested for COVID-19, so the total number of cases is higher than the number of confirmed cases.

-And whenever there are cases of the disease that are not counted, then the probability of dying from the disease is lower than the reported case fatality rate.
+Whenever there are cases of the disease that are not counted, the probability of dying from the disease is lower than the reported case fatality rate.
 Remember our imaginary scenario with 10 deaths and 100 cases.
 The CFR in that example is 10% – but if there actually 500 cases (and we’ve simply missed 400 of them due to lack of testing), then the real risk (the IFR) is just 2%.

-Or in one sentence.
-If the number of total cases is higher than the number of confirmed cases, then the ratio between deaths and total cases is smaller than the ratio between deaths and confirmed cases.
-This of course assumes that there is not also significant undercounting in the number of deaths; it’s plausible that some deaths are missed or go unreported, but we’d expect the magnitude of undercounting to be less than for cases.
+Or to summarize in one sentence.
+If the number of total cases is higher than the number of confirmed cases, then the ratio between deaths and total cases is smaller than the ratio between deaths and confirmed cases.12

 Importantly, this means that the number of tests carried out affects the CFR – you can only confirm a case by testing a patient.
 So when we compare the CFR between different countries, the differences do not only reflect rates of mortality, but also differences in the scale of testing efforts.

 A second consideration is especially important in the early stages of an outbreak: When some people are currently sick and will die of the disease, but have not died yet, the CFR will underestimate the true risk of death.
-With COVID-19, there are many who are currently sick and will die, but have not yet died.
-Or, they may die from the disease but be listed as having died from something else.

 In ongoing outbreaks, people who are currently sick will eventually die from the disease.
 This means that they are currently counted as a case, but will only eventually be counted as a death too.
 With the COVID-19 outbreak, it can take several weeks for people to go from first symptoms to death.